naughtygopher/errors/README.md

 2. User friendly message
 3. File & line number prefixed to errors
 4. HTTP status code and user friendly message (wrapped messages are concatenated) for all error types
+5. Helper functions to generate each error type
+6. Helper function to get error Type, error type as int, check if error type is wrapped anywhere in chain

 In case of nested errors, the messages (in case of nesting with this package's error) & errors are also looped through the full chain of errors.